MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMClientCertificatePfx.md

 ```

 ### -Thumbprint

-Specifies the thumbprint of the client PFX certificate.
-If you do not specify this parameter, all certificates for the user are returned.
+Specify the thumbprint of the client PFX certificate.
+If you don't specify this parameter, it returns all certificates for the user.

 ```yaml
 Type: String